eric-g/cypress-test/README.md

 # Tic-Tac-Toe Automated Tests
 Uses Cypress framework and Javascript to run some basic data-driven tests as a player of React-based Tic-Tac-Toe game at: [Tic-Tac-Toe](https://eric-g.github.io/my-app/)

-Test data describes moves to make for each test resulting in a different outcome of the game.
+Test data describes player ('X' or 'O') moves to make for each test resulting in a different outcome of the game.

 Assertions are made during game play and upon game conclusion.
 - Board is initialized correctly.